 Apple has placed with Catcher Technology and Casetek are for two frames, one for a phone like the current iPhone X, and another for an iPhone X-like model with a larger screen.

 If this turns out to be true, the next generation iPhone may very well be able to support faster downloads comparable to the Samsung Galaxy S9's 6CA capability (on the Exynos version of the phone) which lets it download data at speeds of 1.2 Gbps.

 In a separate research note to investors on Nov.
 17, Kuo claims that the next-generation iPhone models will include Intel XXM 7560 and Qualcomm Snapdragon X20 modems.
 While this doesn't sound much, these new modems will enable faster data transmission speeds because both new chips support 4x4 MIMO technology.
 Previous iPhone models only supported 2x2 MIMO.

 In the same research note referring to new modems on Nov.
-17, Kuo also predicted that at least one of the new iPhone models in 2018 will come with dual-SIM, dual standby (DSDS) capabilities that support LTE+LTE connections.
+17, Kuo also predicted that at least one of the new iPhone models in 2018 would come with dual-SIM, dual standby (DSDS) capabilities that support LTE+LTE connections.
 Most DSDS phones support only LTE+3G right now.
 Likely, the 2018 iPhone would have one embedded SIM and the other removable, but it'd be nice if they were both removable.

-Ming-Chi Kuo didn't elaborate on the cost for the AMOLED-equipped model, however.
+Ming-Chi Kuo didn't elaborate on the cost for the OLED-equipped model, however.
 But given how much the current iPhone X costs, It'll likely be at least $1,000.
 So unless you want to go back to LCD-quality screens, you better start saving now.

 That's all we have so far with regards to the yet-to-be-named 2018 iPhone.
 With WWDC and the first preview of iOS 12 looming in June, be sure to check back often as more details come flooding in during the run-up to Apple's 2018 premium flagship phone.
 What do you think about the next-generation iPhone, and what features would you like for Apple to improve upon or include on its newest premium smartphone?
 Let us know in the comments section below.